davidjungermann/days-since/README.md

 * Authentication - Done
 * Tying a counter to a user - Done
 * Streak length - Done
-* Responsive design - In progress
+* Responsiveness - Done
-* Replace the emojis
+* Replace the emojis - Done
-* Private routes
+* Private routes - In progress

 Optionals:
 * Selector for multiple environments